MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Experiments

 \section{Experiments}

 To assess the efficacy of our model, we conducted a series of evaluations across multiple benchmarks.
-These experiments aim to address several key questions: (1) Can our model generate plausible images and reasonable texts?
-(2) How does our model's performance stack up against other state-of-the-art models in both single-turn and multi-turn interleaved vision-and-language generation tasks?
-(3) What impact does the design of each module have on overall performance?
-In the subsequent subsections, we will delve into the datasets and experimental settings used for these evaluations, followed by a comprehensive analysis of our model's performance.
-We use three datasets: CC3M~\citep{sharma2018conceptual}, VIST~\citep{huang2016visual}, and MMDialog~\citep{feng2022mmdialog}.
-More details about datasets and data format can be found in appendix~\ref{appendix:setting}.
+These experiments aim to address several key questions: (1) \emph{Can our model generate plausible images and reasonable texts?} (2) \emph{How does our model compare with state-of-the-art models in both single-turn and multi-turn interleaved vision-and-language generation tasks?} (3) \emph{What impact does the design of each module have on overall performance?} Below we will discuss the experimental setup and present a comprehensive analysis of our model's performance.
+We use three datasets: CC3M~\cite{sharma2018conceptual}, VIST~\cite{huang2016visual}, and MMDialog~\cite{feng2022mmdialog}.
+More details about datasets and data format can be found in Appendix~\ref{appendix:setting}.